All Practice Exams

 What changes for the ASWB Clinical exam in 2026?

-Effective August 3, 2026, the Clinical exam moves from a 4-area blueprint to a 3-area blueprint: Psychosocial/Biological/Spiritual Development (~25%); Clinical Assessment, Diagnosis, and Intervention with DSM-5-TR (~40%); and Professional Values, Ethics, and Professional Development (~35%).
-Total items drop from 170 (150 scored + 20 pretest) to 122 (110 scored + 12 pretest), the four-hour time limit is unchanged, and there is a higher proportion of three-option items emphasizing applied clinical judgment.
+Effective August 3, 2026, the Clinical exam moves from a 4-area blueprint to a 3-area blueprint: Values and Ethics (~36%, the largest area); Assessment and Planning (~32%); and Intervention and Practice (~32%).
+Total items drop from 170 (150 scored + 20 pretest) to 122 (110 scored + 12 pretest), the four-hour time limit is retained but is now split into two 61-question sections of two hours each, with an optional 10-minute break between them, and there is a higher proportion of three-option items emphasizing applied clinical judgment.

 Who is eligible to take the ASWB Clinical exam?